 Learning how to draw a palm tree might be one of the easier art lessons you could take.
-There are many ways to design your palm tree drawing.
-Whether you want a very simple, straightforward palm, are creating a palm tree craft, or more complex artwork featuring palm trees.
-Either way, starting with the basics gets you a good foundation.
+Whether you want a simple, straightforward palm, are creating palm tree crafts, or want complex artwork featuring palm trees.
+Either way, get a good foundation by starting with the basics.

 My past experience with drawing helps me to help you.
 (Disclosure: I haven't done much drawing lately!)
-I took one course in drawing at the Art Institute in Manhattan.
-I also did one of those art courses that were advertised on matchbooks.
+I took a drawing course at the Art Institute in Manhattan.
+I also did one of those courses advertised on matchbooks.
 (Do they still have those??)
 Plus one community college course.

-Had a range of pencils, drawing pads, my portfolio, etc. What I'd planned to do with it all, I'm not quite sure.
+I had my drawing pencils, sketch pads, my portfolio, etc. What I'd planned to do with it all, I'm not quite sure.

 The basics of learning how to draw palm trees are the same as many drawing basics.
 First we'll go over a few Must-Do Art Prep Essentials.